The Nebraska Human Resources Research Foundation

 For a number of years, Dr. Hall and Dr. Clifton administered the programs of the Nebraska Human Resources Research Foundation (NHRRF).
 Eventually, Hall and Clifton saw the possibility of applying their theories to a business setting, so they left the University.
 Together, the two men created Selection Research, Inc.

 Since the days of Dr. Hall and Dr. Clifton, NHRRF has continued its legacy of developing leadership through investment relationships much to the credit of the directors who dedicated their lives to serve this organization: Dr. Galen Dodge (1965 - 1992), Dr. Susan Fritz (1994 - 1996), Janet Kauffman (1996 - 2008), and Dr. Lindsay Hastings (2008-present).
-NHRRF has seen many locations and funding sources throughout its history, as well as a program name change to Nebraska Human Resources Institute (NHRI) in 1988.
-(The Board of Directors retains 'Nebraska Human Resources Research Foundation' as the non-profit arm responsible for providing support for NHRI.)
-But NHRI continues to stand proud today, impacting the lives of hundreds of thousands of college students and young people.
-With its current home in the Department of Agricultural Leadership, Education, and Communication (ALEC), NHRI hopes to continue its legacy for many years to come.
+NHRRF has seen many locations and funding sources throughout its history, as well as a program name change to Nebraska Human Resources Institute (NHRI) in 1988 and then a name refresh to NHRI Leadership Mentoring in 2019.
+(The Board of Directors retains 'Nebraska Human Resources Research Foundation' as the non-profit arm responsible for providing support for NHRI Leadership Mentoring.)
+After over 70 years, NHRI Leadership Mentoring continues to stand proud today, impacting the lives of hundreds of thousands of college students and young people.
+With its current home in the Department of Agricultural Leadership, Education, and Communication (ALEC), NHRI Leadership Mentoring hopes to continue its legacy for many years to come.